 Operators of powered mobile equipment are required to be competent and authorized before operating.
 WorkSafe BC outlines competency as:

-a) and c) do not apply if a trainee operates the equipment under the supervision of a qualified instructor or supervisor.
+Points one and three do not apply if a trainee operates the equipment under the supervision of a qualified instructor or supervisor.

 Simply put, no. there is no grandfather rule that applies to skid steer certification.
 With the skid steer falling under Mobile Equipment Section 16 in British Columbia and Section 19 in Alberta, it would require operators to be recertified every three years.
 Think about it, how could you prove you've operated a skid steer years prior to an OHS officer if they come onto site, or if you have an accident and an investigation is required?
 Also, has the operation over the past 20 years been done according to OHS and CSA standards?
 In the end, if a safety audit or investigation was conducted on the work site you or the employee may be working on, it would be in the best interest of the operator and company owner to have proper certification in place.

 Want to learn more about becoming certified on a skid steer?
-Call or email our training department to learn how you can become certified.
+Contact our training department to learn how you can become certified.